thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Time window

-To correctly display data on widgets that use the dashboard [time window](/docs/{{docsPrefix}}user-guide/dashboards/#time-window){:target="_blank"}, you need to adjust the time interval and aggregation parameters.
+To correctly display data on widgets that use the [dashboard time window](/docs/{{docsPrefix}}user-guide/dashboards/#time-window){:target="_blank"}, you need to adjust the time interval and aggregation parameters.
-Data sent by devices will be grouped "by hour" and displayed for the current day, week, or month, depending on your choice.
+Data sent by devices will be grouped by hour and displayed for the current day, week, or month, depending on your choice.

 Let’s proceed with the setup: